dgventura/gambl/readme.txt

 Next major tasks include:

 -- ALPHA VERSION 0.2 --
-1. Restore channel window, utility window, WAV output
+1. Restore channel window, WAV output
 2. Restore favorites, recently opened, and shuffle
+3. Restore keyboard commands for playback
-3. Rewrite Shay's documentation so it reflects the functionality of GaMBL
+4. Rewrite Shay's documentation so it reflects the functionality of GaMBL
-4. Release this binary as alpha
+5. Release this binary as alpha

 -- BETA VERSION 0.3 --
 1. Refactor classes, data flow, information hiding etc. so the model makes sense
 2. Add a playlist editor
+3. Utility window
-3. Restore fast-forward
+4. Restore fast-forward
+5. Drag and drop?
-4. Consider adding some audio units to add in effects
+6. Consider adding some audio units to add in effects
-5. Release this binary as beta
+7. Release this binary as beta

 - David